 I recently worked with a woman who was acting as her own contractor on her project.
 The building she was working on was a small studio on her own land, which she already owned outright.
 Nonetheless, she wanted help with her project.
 The bummer was, she brought me into the mix a little late.
 She was working from a stock set of plans and ended up spending a lot more money than she needed to.

 The first problem showed up when she was doing her estimating for the project.
 She didn’t consider the need for accurate numbers since the building was “just a studio.”
 She figured that she could get it close and that would be good enough.
 Unfortunately, that “close” turned out to be off by about $3000!
 Yikes.
-She had not accounted for things like temporary bracing for the structure, tool rental or purchase, or the always present mistakes.
+She had not accounted for the little unknowns: things like temporary bracing for the structure, tool rental or purchase, or the always present mistakes.
 Those things added up quickly and put her in a funding hole.

 Another common mistake which she experienced was over paying for materials that are called out in the plans.
 For example, she had several windows in the studio of a size that weren’t immediately available in her area.
 She could have purchased windows that were 6″ narrower but opted to stay with what was on the plan.
 That ended up costing her an extra $500 because she had to special order all the windows.
 Had she researched the windows before she framed the openings, she would have been more likely to see the problem and adjust her framing to accommodate a slightly smaller window in each case.
 As it was, she figured, she’d just deal with the extra $500 charge.
 A little here, a little there…